 For over two decades Barbara's monthly periodical was the definitive standard for western swing playdate listings and current events.
 It reunited long-lost bandmates, brought together generations of western swing performers, kept readers apprised of others who were ill and needed cards and kept everyone in the know.
 The magazine introduced and reviewed new western swing bands, CDs, radio programs, movie and book projects from all over the country.

 After 21 years and 243 regular monthly issues, Barbara retired from her Western Swing Monthly publication.
 She passed away just 18 months later in 2020 from a battle with cancer.
 She has been praised by countless musicians and fans alike and will be sadly missed by all as evidenced by these memorable comments:

 - Herb Remington: "I'm glad you're on our side"

 - Jody Nix: "The First Lady of Western Swing"

 - Eddie McAlvain: "If it ain't in Western Swing Monthly, it ain't happening"

 - Joe Knight: "She is The Sweetheart of Western Swing"

-Barbara's research and articles on Western Swing music and its music makers over the past three decades have enriched the annals of music history.
-She has written biographical articles and in-depth interviews about Eldon Shamblin, Adolph Hofner, Deacon Anderson, Joe Frank Ferguson, Johnny Cuviello, Skeeter Elkins and Jimmy Wyble.
-Folks say "she knows everyone!"
-It's because she has attended more than a thousand Western Swing dances and shows and festivals, face to face with musicians and music fans.
-Her support and promotion of musicians and bands, club owners and festival sponsors, and the thousands of fans who keep the music alive have won her friends and admirers from around the country.
+Barbara's extensive research and articles on western swing music and its music makers over the past three decades have enriched the annals of music history.
+She wrote biographical articles and in-depth interviews on Eldon Shamblin, Adolph Hofner, Deacon Anderson, Joe Frank Ferguson, Johnny Cuviello, Skeeter Elkins and Jimmy Wyble.
+Many folks often said "she knew everyone!"
+And it was because she attended more than a thousand western swing dances, shows and festivals, meeting face to face with musicians and music fans alike.
+Her support and promotion of music entertainers, bands, club owners, festival sponsors, and the thousands of fans who helped keep the music alive won her friends and admirers from around the world.